department-of-veterans-affairs/va.gov-team/products/health-care/champva/1010D/product-outline.md

 - Objective: Provide a high quality digital experience for Veterans and their families to apply for health care benefits
   - Key result: Increase % of Veterans and families who update their health care benefits online
-  - Key result: Reduce number of downloads from VA.gov
+  - Key result: Reduce time it takes to fill out application
   - Key result: Increase number of submissions in a single session
 - Objective: Faster delivery of benefits for Veterans and their families
   - Key result: Reduce processing and approval time